bgaprogrammer/zemogacodetest/README.md

 > The MVC controller and WebApi controllers live in the same project

-The Net Standard library class hierachy looks like this:
+The Net Standard library class hierarchy looks like this:

 ![alt text](https://github.com/bgaprogrammer/zemogacodetest/blob/master/Images/CoreLibClassDiag.png "Core Library classes")